scottohara/tvmanager/README.md

 Architecture
 ============
-The PWA uses a service worker, application manifest and a local WebSQL database.
+The PWA uses a service worker, application manifest and a local IndexedDB database.
 When installed to the homescreen of a device, it functions like an app including when offline/disconnected or in airplane mode.

 The code is developed in an MVC-style architecture, with a custom "view stack" for navigating through the screens (ie. opening a view 'pushes' it onto the top of the stack; closing the view 'pops' it off the stack, revealing the previous view underneath).

 On the server side it's a Ruby Sinatra app, however as all of the static resources (HTML, JS, CSS) are cached on the client by the service worker, there isn't much happening on the server.
-It provides import/export services that allows the client-side WebSQL database to be backed up/restored (BYO CouchDB database).
+It provides import/export services that allows the client-side IndexedDB database to be backed up/restored (BYO CouchDB database).

 Database schema changes are managed via an upgrade routine on startup (similar to Rails-style migrations).

 Requirements
 ============
-* Browser with support for ECMAScript 2017, Service Workers, App Manifest & WebSQL
+* Browser with support for ECMAScript 2017, Service Workers, App Manifest, Web Workers & IndexedDB
-* For development: npm/nvm/Ruby/RubyGems/Bundler (recommend [RVM](http://beginrescueend.com/))
+* For development: Node.JS/npm, Ruby/RubyGems/Bundler (recommend [asdf](http://asdf-vm.com/))
 * For production/staging: somewhere to host the Ruby app and public HTML/JS/CSS files (recommend [Heroku](http://heroku.com) or similar)

 Installation (Development)